pakshuang/ai-chat-survey/docs/api.md

 > [!NOTE]
 > Survey responses (reponse objects) are json objects, representing a respondents answers to a survey as well as their chatlog.
 HTTP responses are also json objects, but they are the entire response from the API.
 The two are different and should not be confused.

-These endpoints are used to submit, read, and update (send message) responses response objects, which are the combined data collected from the survey and chat completed by a single respondent.
+These endpoints are used to Create, Read, and Update (send message) responses, which are the combined data collected from the answers and chat completed by a single respondent.

 ### 1. Submit Survey Response